Stealthy Backdoor Attack via Confidence-driven Sampling: Method

 \subsection{Theoretical understandings}

 To better understand \ourmodel, we conduct theoretical analysis on a simple SVM model.
-As shown in Figure~\ref{fig:svm_backdoor}, we consider a binary classification task where two classes are uniformly distributed in two balls centered at $\mu_1$(orange circle) and $\mu_2$(blue circle) with radius $r$ respectively in latent space\footnote{This analysis is suitable for any neural networks whose last layer is a fully connected layer.}:
+As shown in Figure~\ref{fig:svm_backdoor}, in a 2-dimensional space, we consider a binary classification task where two classes are uniformly distributed in two balls centered at $\mu_1$(orange circle) and $\mu_2$(blue circle) with radius $r$ respectively in latent space\footnote{This analysis is suitable for any neural networks whose last layer is a fully connected layer.}:

 where let $\mu_2=0$ for simplicity.
 Assume that each class contains $n$ samples.
 We consider a simple attack that selects one single sample $x$ from class $C_1$, add a trigger to it to generate a poisoned $\Tilde{x}$, and assign a label as class $C_2$ for it.
 Let $\Tilde{C}_1, \Tilde{C}_2$ denote the poisoned data, and we can obtain a new backdoored decision boundary of SVM on the poisoned data.
-To study the backdoor effect of the trigger, we assume $\Tilde{x}=x+\epsilon \frac{t}{\|t\|}$ where $\frac{t}{\|t\|},\epsilon$ denote the direction and strength of the trigger, respectively.
-To explain this design, we assume that the trigger introduces a 'feature' to the original samples~\citep{khaddaj2023rethinking}, and this 'feature' is closely related to the target class while nearly orthogonal to the prediction features\footnote{Prediction feature here is referred to features used for prediction when no triggers invloved.}.
-In addition, we assume $t$ is fixed for simplicity, which means this trigger is universal and we argue that this is valid because existing attacks such as BadNet~\citep{gu2017badnets} and Blend~\citep{chen2017targeted} inject the same trigger to every sample.
-To ensure the backdoor effect, we further assume $(\mu_2-\mu_1)^Tt\ge 0$, otherwise the poisoned sample will be even further from the target class~(shown as the direction of the green dashed arrow) and lead to subtle backdoor effects.
-We are interested in two questions: Are boundary samples harder to detect?
-How do samples affect the backdoor performance?
+To study the backdoor effect of the trigger, we assume $\Tilde{x}=x+\epsilon t/\|t\|$ where $t/\|t\|,\epsilon$ denote the direction and strength of the trigger, respectively.

+To explain this design, we assume that the trigger introduces a 'feature' to the original samples~\citep{khaddaj2023rethinking}, and this 'feature' is closely related to the target class while nearly orthogonal to the prediction features\footnote{Prediction feature here is referred to features used for prediction when no triggers involved.}.
+In addition, we assume $t$ is fixed for simplicity, which means this trigger is universal and we argue that this is valid because existing attacks such as BadNet~\citep{gu2017badnets} and Blend~\citep{chen2017targeted} inject the same trigger to every sample.To ensure the backdoor effect, we further assume $(\mu_2-\mu_1)^Tt\ge 0$, otherwise the poisoned sample will be even further from the target class~(shown as the direction of the green dashed arrow) and lead to subtle backdoor effects.
+We are interested in two questions: \textbf{(Q1)} Are boundary samples harder to detect? \textbf{(Q2)} How do samples affect the backdoor performance?